Vivek-04022001/documentation/docs/backend/upgrading/intro.md

 ````

 You don't have to expect any breaking changes from such a release.
-It is possible that the user interface changes, due to a new feature that has been added.
+It's possible that the user interface changes, due to a new feature that has been added.

 (introduction-versioning-policy-bugfix-patch-release-label)=